orb-lang/espalier/doc/md/peg/mem.md

 end rule and succeed\.

-#### cat
+#### cat:constrain\(\)

-This is where the most intricate stuff happens, which I will document when it settles all the way down\.
+This is the most complex part of the constraint algorithm\.

+We're looking for locks, dams, and gates\.

+A lock is a pattern which, once passed, will fail the rule if the match doesn't reach the gate pattern\.

+A dam is any intermediate rule with the same property\.

 ```lua
 function Mem.cat.constrain(cat)